Disclaimer: This post has been translated to English using a machine translation model. Please, let me know if you find any mistakes.

 Operations with words

-Let's get the embeddings of the words king
+Let's get the embeddings of the words king, man, woman, and queen.

 (torch.Size([1536]),tensor([-0.0110, -0.0084, -0.0115, ..., 0.0082, -0.0096, -0.0024]))